The Density of Fan-Planar Graphs

 We shall count the number of edges of $G$ in three sets: \begin{itemize} \item Edges in $H$, that is all uncrossed edges. \item Edges in $E(G(W)) \setminus E(W)$ for every facial walk $W$. \item Edges between different facial walks of the same face $f$ of $G$. \end{itemize}

 The edges in $H$ will be counted in the final proof of Theorem~\ref{thm:main} below.
 We start by counting the crossed edges, first within the same facial walk and afterwards between different facial walks.
-For convenience, let us call for a facial walk $W$ the edges in $E(G(W)) \setminus E(W)$ and their edge segments \emph{inner edges} and \emph{inner edge segments} of $G(W)$, respectively.
+For convenience, for a facial walk $W$ the edges in $E(G(W)) \setminus E(W)$ and their edge segments are called \emph{inner edges} and \emph{inner edge segments} of $G(W)$, respectively.

 \begin{lemma} Let $W$ be any facial walk.
-If every inner edge segment of $G(W)$ bounds a cell of $G(W)$ of size $4$ and no cell of $G(W)$ contains two vertices on its boundary that are not consecutive in $W$, then $G(W)$ is a sunflower. \end{lemma} \begin{proof} Let $v_0,\ldots,v_k$ be the clockwise order of vertices around $W$.
+If every inner edge segment of $G(W)$ bounds a cell of $G(W)$ of size $4$ and no cell of $G(W)$ contains two vertices on its boundary not consecutive in $W$, then $G(W)$ is a sunflower. \end{lemma}

+\begin{proof} Let $v_0,\ldots,v_k$ be the clockwise order of vertices around $W$.
 (In the following, indices are considered modulo $k+1$.)
 For any vertex $v_i$ we consider the set of inner edges incident to $v_i$.
 Since no two non-consecutive vertices of $W$ lie on the same cell, every $v_i$ has at least one such edge.
 Moreover, note that for each edge $v_iv_{i+1}$ of $W$ the unique cell $c_i$ with $v_iv_{i+1}$ on its boundary has size at least $5$.